JeF0X/rising_star_crypto_app/README.md

 ### Notes:
 - Web version works best on Chrome and other Chromium based browsers.
-- The UI is only designed for mobile phones.
-User experience on desktop and other big screens may suffer.
+- For now the UI is only designed for mobile phones.
+User experience on desktop and other bigger screens may suffer.